fhunleth/embedded-elixir/content/post/2018-01-02-nerves-update.md

    out.
 This provides an alternative to the somewhat limited WebKit-based browser.
 1. [Smartrent][Smartrent] has promised sponsorship of an open source pull-based firmware update server.
-This will fill a big gap in the Nerves ecosystem so we're quite excited about it.
+This will fill a big gap in the Nerves ecosystem, so we're quite excited about it.
 1. Our hardware-based regression test setup is progressing.
 I had hoped to have pictures of it in operation right now, but it's not ready yet.
 It's sooo